-- 3. Make sure you have a shore power connection or a full propane tank and charged 12V battery.
+- - off after the first use. - 3.
+Make sure you have a shore power connection or a full propane cylinder and charged 12V battery.
 The Alde® will run off 120V shore-power alone, or off propane and 12V. - 4.
 If you have checked all the above, you are ready for operation.
 Power on the Alde® monitor mounted in the nuCamp control panel, select a power source, adjust to your desired temperature and enjoy the warmth and comfort of the Alde® Heating System.

-Most of this information was obtained from the Alde® 3020 Compact Manual.
+Most of this information was obtained from the Alde® 3030 Compact Manual.
 For complete details on operating the Alde® Heating System, please see the included operator's manual in your Owner's Packet.